Skip to main content

 (b) Successfully implement the written plan of improvement within sixty calendar days of submission of the plan to the quality assessment registered nurse.

-(E) Prohibition on performance of health-related activities and administration of prescribed medication by developmental disabilities personnel
+(F) Prohibition on performance of health-related activities and administration of prescribed medication by developmental disabilities personnel

-(1) If an employer of developmental disabilities personnel believes or is notified by the county board, the department, a delegating nurse, or the quality assessment registered nurse that developmental disabilities personnel have not or will not safely perform health-related activities or administer prescribed medication, the employer shall prohibit the action from continuing or commencing.
-Developmental disabilities personnel shall not engage in the action or actions subject to an employer's prohibition.
+(1) If an employer of developmental disabilities personnel believes or is notified by the county board, the department, a delegating nurse, or the quality assessment registered nurse that developmental disabilities personnel have not or will not safely perform health-related activities or administer prescribed medication, the employer will prohibit the action from continuing or commencing.
+Developmental disabilities personnel will not engage in the action or actions subject to an employer's prohibition.

 (a) Notify the developmental disabilities personnel of the prohibition and immediately make other staffing arrangements so that the needs of individuals served are met in a manner that ensures compliance with the requirements of this chapter;